We use cookies on this website.

 • Vous gérez <10 VMs sans contraintes réglementaires → JIT VM Access suffit

-• You have a skilled OPS team and time → jump box manual costs 4x less
+• If you have a skilled operations team and plenty of time → a manual jump box is more cost-effective

 • You do graphics-intensive work (CAD, 3D) → unacceptable latency